Having one bank account isn’t just risky, it could be costing you cash.

 A final one to add to your wallet is an account with Starling or Monzo as both offer fee-free spending abroad.
 Though these have some great budgeting features (as I covered on the podcast recently), I actually just keep them in a separate holiday wallet, alongside my specialist travel credit cards.
 When it’s time to leave the UK I bring them all with me.

-I’d open this to get the free cinema tickets, then use it to cycle through all the different switching bonuses on offer.
+I’d open this to get the free cinema tickets, movie rentals or magazine.

 Of course, these offers and accounts can change, so do read more about the latest benefits of all these and other accounts on this regularly updated page.